U.S. completes second execution in a week, dividing judges and victims' families

 “This sanitized murder really does not serve no purpose whatsoever,” Purkey said a few minutes before he would be pronounced dead.
 “Thank you.”

-Reporting by Peter Szekely and Jonathan Allen in New York; Writing by Daniel Trotta; editing by Jonathan Oatis and Bernadette Baum
+Reporting by Jonathan Allen in New York and Shubham Kalia in Bengaluru; Additional reporting by Peter Szekely and Daniel Trotta; editing by Jonathan Oatis and Bernadette Baum